 Trainees are advised to take personal responsibility for obtaining the support and mentoring that they need, for example by making sure that they schedule appropriate meetings with their mentors.
 In addition to each trainee's faculty mentor(s), there are also several other individuals who are available to provide support to trainees in this program.
 For guidance on required and recommended meetings with mentors and others, please see the appropriate training requirements page, linked from the Research Training Program main page.

-The Training Coordinator, Patrick Fuller, PhD, initiates most of the mentoring training activities for this Training Program, and has a strong background in developing mentoring plans for post-doctoral trainees in conjunction with FASEB.
-Dr. Fuller assists with all 'community of trainees' activities, such as the quarterly administrative and career meetings of all trainees.
-All trainees are required to write a grant application within their first year (typically an individual NRSA or equivalent application providing at a minimum the NRSA level of salary support) and Dr. Fuller is available to all trainees to help with scientific and mentoring related issues, identification of funding opportunities and development of grant applications (in addition to the trainee's primary mentor and any co-mentor).
+The Training Coordinator, to be announced, initiates most of the mentoring training activities for this Training Program, and has a strong background in developing mentoring plans for post-doctoral trainees in conjunction with FASEB.
+The Training Coordinator assists with all 'community of trainees' activities, such as the quarterly administrative and career meetings of all trainees.
+All trainees are required to write a grant application within their first year (typically an individual NRSA or equivalent application providing at a minimum the NRSA level of salary support) and the Training Coordinator is available to all trainees to help with scientific and mentoring related issues, identification of funding opportunities and development of grant applications (in addition to the trainee's primary mentor and any co-mentor).

-The Chair of the Curriculum Development Sub-committee, Robert Stickgold, PhD, serves as or assigns another Preceptor to serve as an independent advisor to each incoming trainee.
-In collaboration with the other members of this committee, Dr. Stickgold or the trainee's assigned advisor develops and makes recommendations regarding appropriate laboratory placement of trainees as necessary, and conducts the annual review of core requirements and elective courses.
+The Chair of the Curriculum Development Sub-committee, Frank A.J.L.
+Scheer, MSc, PhD, serves as or assigns another Preceptor to serve as an independent advisor to each incoming trainee.
+In collaboration with the other members of this committee, Dr. Scheer or the trainee's assigned advisor develops and makes recommendations regarding appropriate laboratory placement of trainees as necessary, and conducts the annual review of core requirements and elective courses.

 Joseph M. Ronda, M.S., Director of Information Systems for the Division of Sleep Medicine at Brigham & Women's Hospital, is responsible for developing and supporting the use of computers as tools in medical research.
 Mr. Ronda assists with the computer needs of the trainees with respect to both on-line data collection and analysis.